opensafely-core/ehrql/docs/tutorial/running-ehrql.md

 you will have a suitable directory of CSV files at `learning-ehrql/example-data`.

 :computer:
-To start the sandbox,
+To start the sandbox, from the `learning-ehrql` directory, run:

-from the `learning-ehrql` directory, run `opensafely exec ehrql:v0 sandbox example-data`
+    opensafely exec ehrql:v0 sandbox example-data

 You will now be in a session with an interactive Python console, and you should see something like this: